utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/configuring-api-security-rules.md

 ### Turning configured rules on and off

-> Only Team Admins with a [Developer role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can turn configured API Security rules off and on.

 Your team can turn individual security rules on or off to meet your development needs:

 * To turn a security rule on, select the toggle next to the rule name.
 You and your team members will see violations for this rule in your API's definition.